anxpara/projectrix/README.md

 ## Roadmap

-I chip away at this library here and there, and it's in a fairly stable state for my purposes.
-I will mark the library as beta once I complete the following:

-* Make a proper landing page and docs site
-* Set up a daily test runner Github action

-Other plans:

-* Projectrix, and more specifically getActualClientRect, have not been optimized yet.
-I will eventually optimize when the time is right.
+The library is in a stable state for my purposes, and further development is not a priority for me, so the project is paused.
+Here is the roadmap before the pause:

+* Optimize
-* SVGs, canvases, and 3D libraries will be considered in the future.
+* Consider support for SVGs, canvases, and 3D libraries

 "Does Projectrix support layout projection and animation like Framer Motion?"

-Not currently, Projectrix does not care about the contents of the subject and target elements.
-I haven't decided if layout projection will be in-scope for this library, but that would be a long ways off.
+No, Projectrix does not care about the contents of the subject and target elements.

 ## Limitations